wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-List.md

 - [2017-Promise error handling in-depth](https://codeburst.io/promise-error-handling-in-depth-90b0965149c0): This blog is written in Q and A form and targeting those who are looking for the answers.

-- [2017-js-bits](https://github.com/vasanthk/js-bits): JavaScript concepts explained with code.
+- [2017-js-bits #Series#](https://github.com/vasanthk/js-bits): JavaScript concepts explained with code.

+- [2019-30DaysOfJavaScript #Series#](https://github.com/Asabeneh/30DaysOfJavaScript): A 30 days of JavaScript programming challenge.

 ## ES6